jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 * **Application Command Line Tools** You understand the proper tools to use that allow access and interface with local and remote environments from the command line.
 You can also create your own scripts and tools that help you work more efficiently and are able to share those with the team.

 * **Quality Code and Standards** You can produce code that follows the standards that the project decides to use for each language.
 In addition, one should also be aware of how to produce code that follows best practices and is maintainable, commented appropriately, readable (easily scanned), and provides for easy reuse.
 Knowledge on how to use automated tools such as static analysis, linting, testing, and other tools that allow for quality code and less regression is a huge plus.

+* **Content Strategy** You can intake content design comps and provide timely feedback for both the arrangement, display, and organization of content.
+You help create and implement restrictions and workflows for administrative content tasks.
+You support web metrics and search engine optimization as well as site structure and navigation.

+* **Design Auditing** You can intake design comps and provide timely feedback for both visual and interactive design elements to the design team.

+* **Version Control** You can work with GIT and maintain the remote code base including the accuracy of code that is staged for deployment, resolving any conflicts during feature merges, and providing timely feedback for pull requests.

+* **Backend Technologies** You are experienced in programing or scripting with server side language, server architecture, database administration, security, and system design.

+* **Front End Technologies** You are experienced in web standards, markup, web languages, and stay up to date on new Front End technologies.
+You understand the challenges to over-engineering client-side solutions and how to avoid common pitfalls.
+You value performance, accessibility, and reusability.

+* **Web Design Systems** You know how to quickly understand Design Systems and how to integrate them within projects.
+You participate in customizing designed components and adding

+* **Drupal Application Design** You lead the effort in the applications quality and development workflow.
+You support or implement processes and continuous integration efforts.
+You architect and maintain the core code and varying environments for content production and iterative development.
+You often focus on stability and security, guiding the overall improvement of each implementation.

+* **JavaScript Application Design** You lead the effort in the applications quality and development workflow.
+You support or implement processes and continuous integration efforts.
+You architect and maintain the modular component compositions that create performant and stable user interfaces with accessibility and scalability in mind.
+You are sometimes called to guide conversations around progressive decoupling and how/or when to integrate them in with monolithic content systems.

+* **Data flow and APIs** You take charge of how data is stored, maintained, and delivered to the user interface.
+You understand how to securely consume and change data received from user interaction.
+Often times you are called upon to develop custom presentations and workflows from multiple data sources.

+* **Site Building and Module Configuration** You are comfortable developing low-code page content structures and providing value with implementing and configuring community provided modules.
+It is your responsibility to maintain these configurations and the quality of any change request.

+* **Scoping and Triage** From experience or through requirements gathering, you can organize ticketing details and acceptance criteria.
+You may also be called up on to review and provide guidance for resolving "bugs" in the system.
+When needed you can deliver estimates for completion as well as value and risk assessments.

+* **Naming Convention Methodology** You are fluent or nearly fluent with one or more naming convention methodologies and how to implement them within the code base.

 ## Level Description